stylify/web/content/docs/integrations/remix.md

 yarn add -D @stylify/bundler
 ```

-Also for the watch mode, we need to run two paralel tasks.
+Also for the watch mode, we need to run two parallel tasks.
 This can be solved using concurrently:
 ```
 yarn add -D concurrently
 npm i concurrently